telepresenceio/telepresence/quick-start/demo-node.md

 </Alert>

 <Alert severity="info">
     Note: This documentation will dynamically update with values once you authenticate to Ambassador Cloud in step one below.
-If you need help, please join the #telepresence <a href="https://a8r.io/Slack">Slack channel</a>.
+If you need help, please join the <strong>#telepresence</strong> <a href="https://a8r.io/Slack">Slack channel</a>.
 </Alert>

 ## 1. Get a free remote cluster